Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 	2. int x = "hello";   // ❌ Type error: assigning a string to an int int y = 5 + "hi";  // ❌ Type error: cannot add int and string

+9. Describe the basic approach for implementing recursive-decent parsers
+	1.